 I love feedback, so if you find any errors or omissions or have any improvement suggestions, I invite you to contact me and be a part of contributing to this website.

 ** The information contained on this page is for information purposes only and should not be regarded as investment advice.
-Opinions expressed are based from my own personal experiences.
+Opinions expressed are based on my own personal experiences.
 As with any financial investment, peer to peer lending involves risks, so never invest more than you can afford to lose. **